dmiller12/wam_teleop/README.md

 2) On the leader, press `x` to exit the loop.
 3) Shift idle the leader
 4) Repeat for follower.
 Press `x` to exit the loop
-5) Shift idle the follower.
+5) Shift idle the follower